If you did not meet the pass requirements for one (or more) of your Matric subjects, you may qualify to rewrite your Matric.

 - You were unable to write or complete an examination paper for other reasons, provided that a report is submitted by the Headmaster of your school

-You may only apply to write a supplementary exam for a maximum of 2 subjects, which you need to have written in your previous NSC exam attempt.
+You may now apply to write a second national exam for as many subjects as you require, all of which you need to have written in your previous NSC exam attempt.

 You may qualify to rewrite your Matric if: